SlowExposures is proud to announce that our 2019 SlowAIR Recipients (Artists in Residence) are Brooke White and Neil McGahee

 Neil McGahee lives in Pinehurst, Georgia.
 While in Pike County as an Artist in Residence, Neil wishes to produce a photo documentary of how people have fared in this region of the country, after the textile mills, which gave many of them employment, disappeared.

 Please stop by the Tenant House at the Eliot Helms B&B during SlowExposures 2019 (September 19 - 22) to see what these photographers have accomplished during their time as SlowAIRs.

 SlowExposures is pleased to announce that the Call for Young Photographers 2019 is now open.

-Young Photographers Call for Entries
+Please view our Young Photographers Call page for more information.